 Operations in DeepForge can generate metadata about its execution.
 This metadata is generated during the execution and provided back to the user in real-time.
-An example of this includes providing real-time plotting feedback of the loss function of a model while training.
-When implementing an operation in DeepForge, this metadata can be created using the deepforge global.
+An example of this includes providing real-time plotting feedback.
+When implementing an operation in DeepForge, this metadata can be created using the matplotlib plotting capabilities.